 #7: Made to Stick by Chip & Dan Heath

-Made to Stick is one of the most amazing books that explain how to craft a copy that converts.
+Made to Stick is one of the best copywriting books that explain how to craft a copy that converts.
 This book is not a typical copywriting book and you can use the ideas of this book in many other fields.
 For instance, you can use this book to influence your parents to allow you to choose a career of your choice.
 Or you can write a better novel by applying the suggestions of the book.

-Having said, the book is an outstanding work for those who want to create the most compelling copies and pull incessant traffic towards their products.
+Having said that, the book is an outstanding work for those who want to create the most compelling copies and pull incessant traffic towards their products.
 In Made to Stick Prof Chip and Dan Heath reveal why out of thousands of ideas circulated among people, only a few sticks while the others die their own death.

 The book provides you a measuring tool that you can use in checking your copywriting work.
 It provides you with 6 simple features.
 You may include any 3 or 4 of these features in your copy to make it highly attractive.
 These 6 features include,